Ngadi-Git/colored-markers/README.md

-# Responsive web design project: CAFE MENU
+# Responsive web design project: A SET OF COLORED MARKERS
 ##
-### I buillt a set of colored markers. l learn different ways to set
+### I practiced basic CSS by building  a set of colored markers. l learn different ways to set
 ### color values and how to pair colors with each other

 ## Author :black_nib: